Hilary Swank: Relationships

 While filming Quiet Days in Hollywood, Swank met actor Chad Lowe.
 They married on September 28, 1997.
 They announced their intention to divorce on January 9, 2006, which was finalized on November 1, 2007.
 Swank alleged that Lowe's substance abuse issues were a reason for the split.

 In 2007 Swank began dating her agent John Campisi, a relationship they ended in May 2012.

 On March 22, 2016, Swank announced her engagement to Rubén Torres, a financial advisor with UBS and former professional tennis player.
 The two had been dating since May 2015.
 In June 2016, Swank's representative confirmed that Torres and she had ended their engagement.

 On August 18, 2018, she married entrepreneur Philip Schneider after two years of dating.
 On October 5, 2022, she announced that she and her husband were expecting twins.
 On April 10, 2023, she announced that she had welcomed her twins, a son and a daughter.
-On February 14, 2024, she announced on Instagram that they were named Aya and Ohm.